Kayli/logspub/dev-distributed-k8.md

     set of DNS records for each one.
 If DNS has been enabled throughout your cluster then all Pods should automatically be able to resolve services by their DNS name [^4]

+- ingress
+  - set of rules to pass to a controller that is listening for them.
+  - you can deploy a bunch of ingress rules, but nothing will happen unless you have a controller that can process them

 - ingress controller
   - a pod that is configured to interpret ingress rules
     - one of the most popular ingress controllers supported by kubernetes is nginx